connorc0405/DS4Communicator/README.md

 <img src="https://drive.google.com/uc?id=10-sjP81T_6SVIya-CPMQK34KVSObzr8U" width="50%" align="right">

 ## Description
-DS4Communicator is an interactive command-line program for Mac that allows users to communicate with a Dualshock 4 controller over Bluetooth.
+DS4Communicator is an interactive command-line program that allows users to communicate with a Dualshock 4 controller over Bluetooth.
 It can read input data from the controller as well as control the two rumble motors and set RGB values for the LED.

 ## Requirements
-DS4Communicator relies on [hidapi](https://github.com/signal11/hidapi) which can be installed using [homebrew](https://brew.sh) with `brew install hidapi`
+DS4Communicator relies on [hidapi](https://github.com/signal11/hidapi).
+It can be built from source on all major OSs or installed on
-The controller must be paired with the Mac over Bluetooth **before** DS4Communicator is executed.
+* MacOS using [homebrew](https://brew.sh): `brew install hidapi`
+* GNU/Linux with package manager

 ## Compile from Source
 Download and build DS4Communicator: